Daejeon Hana Citizen: The IMF Crisis (1998–2000)

-On the verge of disappearing
+On the verge of disappearing (2001–2002)

-For the 2001 season, Lee Tae-ho was appointed manager, and promptly took Daejeon Citizen's first piece of silverware, leading Daejeon to victory in the FA Cup.
+For the 2001 season, Lee Tae-ho was appointed manager, and promptly took Daejeon Citizen's first piece of silverware, leading Daejeon to victory in the season's FA Cup.
 The decisive goal of the FA Cup final came from Kim Eun-jung, which gave the team a one-nil victory over the Pohang Steelers.
 Due to this win, Daejeon also qualified to the 2002–03 AFC Champions League for the first time.
-This helped compensate for their poor performance in the K League, in which they finished 10th and last, even on points with Jeonbuk Hyundai Motors but with an inferior goal differential.
+This helped compensate for their poor performance in the K League, in which they finished last.

-South Korea was a co-host of the 2002 FIFA Football World Cup, with Daejeon as one of the host cities.
+South Korea was a co-host of the 2002 FIFA World Cup, with Daejeon as one of the host cities.
 The city constructed a brand new stadium for the World Cup, and following the conclusion of the tournament, Daejeon Citizen changed stadiums.
-The shift from their former stadium, Daejeon Hanbat Stadium, to Daejeon World Cup Stadium meant the club not only benefited from the new facilities, but also the greater capacity of the stadium.
-Daejeon's poor league performance from the previous year was carried into the 2002 season, and the club finished last again, and by some margin, having won but a single game throughout the season.
+The shift from their former stadium, Daejeon Hanbat Stadium, to Daejeon World Cup Stadium, meant the club not only benefited from the new facilities, but also the greater capacity of the stadium.
+Daejeon's poor league performance from the previous year was carried into the 2002 season, and the club finished last again with only a single victory.
 Lee Tae-ho eventually resigned taking responsibility for the poor results.
 However, more creditable results were achieved in the AFC Champions League.
-Although they did not make proceed beyond the group phase, they did finish second in the group, beating both Shanghai Shenhua and Kashima Antlers.
+Although they did not make proceed beyond the group phase, they did finish second in the group, defeating both Shanghai Shenhua and Kashima Antlers.
 Their only loss was to the eventual group winner and overall runner-up, Thai club BEC Tero Sasana.

 In other changes for 2002, the key financial supporter of the club – Kyeryong, which with their support ensured that Daejeon Citizen would survive the IMF crisis – declared that they would withdraw from the club's board.
 Daejeon City Hall decided to give financial support to the club.
 This ensured the club would survive to participate in the 2003 season.